Crispy-rw/energize-swap/backend/README.md

 This project was developed as part of the Energize Swap initiative to promote electric vehicle adoption and provide efficient battery swapping services.
 We would like to thank all the contributors and supporters who have made this project possible.

-For any inquiries or further information, please contact [Project Team Email].
+For any inquiries or further information, please contact [nshimyumukizachristian@gmail.com].